Humpty Dumpty

 Share

-The secret of seeing
+The one-ness of creation

 Share